Toxic gas leak in South Africa has killed 16 people, including 3 children, police say

 Teams were searching the area looking for other casualties deep into the night.
 The bodies of the victims remained lying on the ground hours after the leak was reported around 8 p.m. as emergency services waited for forensic investigators and pathologists to arrive to process the scene.
 The bodies were still there at 3 a.m.

 “We can’t move anybody.
-The bodies are still where they are on the ground,” said emergency services spokesman William Ntladi.
+The bodies are still where they are on the ground,” said emergency services spokesperson William Ntladi.

 A forensic investigator was seen covering the body of a small child with a blanket.
 Another body could be seen covered in a white cloth with a shoe sticking out.
 It lay under a strip of yellow police tape cordoning off the area.